 - Nonprofits, particularly, should make sure that every subscriber has opted in, preferably twice.
 That means sending the subscriber a way to confirm their subscription.
 Even though technology makes this easy and pretty seamless, some people will not manage the second step, and you will lose them.
 Do it anyway.
 Double opt-in subscribers are less likely to complain that they never did sign up.

-Work with your email provider's requirements and you should be safe.
-If your email marketer does not require things that follow CAN-SPAM, such as asking for your physical address to put at the end of your emails, find a supplier that will conform.
+Work with your email provider's requirements, and you should be safe.
+If your email marketer does not require things that follow CAN-SPAM, such as asking for your physical address to put at the end of your emails, find a supplier that will confirm.
 If your provider slips up, you are responsible.

-It's vital for nonprofits to understand "opt-in" to stay out of trouble.
+It's vital for nonprofits to understand what "opt-in" means to stay out of trouble.
 There are two kinds:

-Whether there is an express permission or implied permission, never assume anything.
-Always make it clear on whatever form is filled out that by leaving an email address recipients are agreeing to receive emails from you.
+Whether there is express permission or implied permission, never assume anything.
+Always make it clear on whatever form is filled out that by leaving an email address, recipients agree to receive emails from you.
 You should do this, for instance, on your donation form or any form that a volunteer fills out on your site.

-How Ending Up in SPAM Mailboxes May Hurt You Even When You Play by the Rules
+Ending Up as SPAM Even When Playing by the Rules

 SPAM filters do try to catch suspicious emails.
 Even though your email may comply with SPAM regulations, your email can still end up there.
 And it could hurt you.

-A study from EveryAction (2016) found that the monthly spam rate for email sent by 55 nonprofits was 7.03 percent, The study put a dollar amount on all of that lost opportunity.
-The study estimated that "every percentage of email going to spam results in a loss of $1,052.64 annually."
+A study from EveryAction (2019) found that the monthly spam rate for email sent by nonprofits was 20.18% in 2018.
+The study put a dollar amount on all of that lost opportunity.
+The study estimated that nonprofits lost out on $92.8 MILLION because of spam filters and low deliverability rates.